Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 This will install the latest software components and the latest RepRapFirmware version on your Duet 3.
 You can do this regularly to update the system as new firmware is released.

-To switch between stable/release package feed and unstable/beta package feed, see
+To switch between stable/release package feed and unstable/beta package feed, see [DSF installation](https://docs.duet3d.com/User_manual/Machine_configuration/DSF_RPi#software-installation).

-# Step 6 - Configuring system files
+# 7. Configuring system files

 By this step you should have Duet Web Control showing when you go to [`http://duet3.local/`](http://duet3.local/) or the IP address of your SBC.